mvdschee/use/README.md

 # use

 ### ⚡️ Under heavy development.
-Not ready for public consumption. ⚡️
+Pin your NPM version!!!! before consumption. ⚡️

 Useful methodes I use daily in projects.
 Most methodes you probably find in your favorite framework, but I needed something I can use everywhere.